What is lavender?

 When looking into alternative treatments, the best place to start is with your veterinarian.
 Only last week I spoke to a veterinarian who said she routinely sees cats who have been treated at home with lavender.
 She also listed tea tree and pennyroyal as other common toxins she routinely sees in her practice.

-- Don’t use lavender essential oil on the skin or fur of the cat.
+- Do not use lavender essential oil on the skin or fur of the cat.